 3. Stirring Utensils.
 Plastic stir paddles are a great way to make sure you get your resin thoroughly mixed.
 Thorough mixing is important to making sure that not only your resin cures, but cures without any sticky spots.

-4. Safety equipment such as gloves and safety glasses.
-Casting resins are chemicals and it is important you protect yourself.
+4. Safety equipment such as gloves and safety glasses are also essential supplies needed for resin casting.
+Resins are chemicals and it is important you protect yourself.
 At a minimum, you need to wear gloves and safety glasses to protect your hands and eyes from any possible splashes or accidents.
 We have other resin safety information so you can know how to use resin safely.

 5. A level surface for casting.
 Make sure your work area is not only flat on the surface but is also level when resting on the floor.
 You don’t want to pour resin into your molds only to find they don’t cure straight because your table wasn’t even.